 Cold room rental is a significant addition to a business’s presence as a vendor at an event.
-The extra storage space elevates the business offering, freeing up crucial stall space and surplus stock capacity to meet fluctuating demand.
+The extra storage space elevates the business offering, freeing up crucial stall space and allowing for surplus stock to meet fluctuating demand.

-Ensure you get the most out of your cold room with our 5 cold room tips:
+Ensure you get the most out of your cold room with our 5 tips:

 Cold rooms can pack a punch when it comes to storage capacity but it’s important not to push this capacity to its very limit.
 Overstocking your cold room means that the cooling system needs to work harder to keep stock cool.
 When the cold room functionality is struggling to achieve the optimum temperature, stock will be affected and potentially not be stored at the required temperature.
 This could affect food quality and even result in the risk of bacteria.